niampython/Greenville-Hospital-ETL-Project/README.md

 ## 🎯 **Business Purpose**

-The purpose of this project is to help **Greenville Hospital** gain better insights into:
+The purpose of this project is to help **Greenville Hospital** gain insights into:

-- The most common patient encounters and their average durations.
+- The most common patient encounters and their durations
-- The demographics of patients and their insurance coverage.
+- The demographics of patients and insurance coverage patterns
-- Total medical costs by insurance payer and uninsured patients.
+- Total medical costs by payer and uninsured patients
-- Average age and encounter patterns of visitors.
+- The average age and encounter patterns of visitors

-By automating this data pipeline, Greenville Hospital can improve **billing accuracy**, **resource allocation**, and **patient service efficiency**.
+By automating this data pipeline, Greenville Hospital improves **billing accuracy**, **resource planning**, and **patient service efficiency**.

 ---

-## 🧩 **Data Flow Architecture (ADF Overview)**

-### Azure Data Factory Data Flow

-**Diagram Highlights:**
-- Data sources: patient info, encounters, payers, and procedures CSVs.
-- Transformations:
-  - Rename columns
-  - Convert data types
-  - Remove special characters
-  - Standardize date/time formats
-  - Join datasets
-- Output sink: clean dataset stored in a dedicated Azure Blob container.

-📸 *See screenshots included in `/Azure` folder:*
-- `PatientRecords DataFlow Overview.jpg`
-- `Update-ColumnName-Format.jpg`
-- `DataFlow Sink Datasource.jpg`

----

-## 🔍 **Data Quality and Analysis (Azure Databricks)**
+## 🔍 **Data Quality & Analysis (Azure Databricks)**

-The following sections include **PySpark code** and their corresponding **outputs** from analysis performed on the cleaned data.
+Below are the **PySpark analysis scripts** used in Databricks, along with their corresponding **outputs** and **insights**.

 ---